sinlong1st/NodejsPractice/README.md

 + Events module
 + Events Emitter
 + HTTP module
+Install nodemon:
++ npm i nodemon
-In package.json, put this in the "scripts" object: "devStart": "nodemon server.js" (server.js is the Server file we are coding on, change it depends on your server file name) npm run devStart => run all the code in the server.js and when ever you modify the file, it would automatically reload it => save lots of time
++ In package.json, put this in the "scripts" object: "devStart": "nodemon server.js" (server.js is the Server file we are coding on, change it depends on your server file name)
++ npm run devStart => run all the code in the server.js and when ever you modify the file, it would automatically reload it => save lots of time